-- 4. While the Reviews prepared on the above lines may or may not be included annually in the Conventional Audit Report, the system of annual or continuos audit should be so geared that we are in a position to prepare a Review at any time without, much difficulty. - 5.
-For your convenience I enclose 5 more copies of this circular letter for use in our office, You may direct your officers and staff to collect information on their own as far as possible (ie without sending the questionnaire as it is to be the Board) - 6.
-Kindly acknowledge receipt.
+4. While the Reviews prepared on the above lines may or may not be included annually in the Conventional Audit Report, the system of annual or continues audit should be so geared that we are in a position to prepare a Review at any time without, much difficulty.

+5. For your convenience I enclose 5 more copies of this circular letter for use in our office, you may direct your officers and staff to collect information on their own as far as possible (ie without sending the questionnaire to the Board)

+6. Kindly acknowledge receipt.

+Enclosure

+Circular DO Letter No. 68-A, Ar C(C)/57/72 dated June 18 1972

-- (i) How far the capacity installed has been utilized.
-What is its relation with the firm capacity maximum output capacity? - (ii) What has been the extent of non-utilisation and loss of generation capacity on account of forced outages?
+(i) How far the capacity installed has been utilized.
+What is its relation with the firm capacity maximum output capacity?

+(ii) What has been the extent of non-utilisation and loss of generation capacity on account of forced outages?
 How promptly was the action for repair initiated?
 Was there any case of Major held up on account of non availability of spares etc?
-Has cause wise analysis?
-Of such outages been made from fine to time and remedial measures.
-Including adequate preventive maintenance adopted?
-If so, with what result? - (iii) How much of the power generated and sent out in the system has been sold or has ultimately reached the consumers? - (iv) What has been that extent of transmission and distribution losses? - (v) Has there been any case of imbalance between the generation capacity and distribution capacity in any area?
-Has the loss of estimated amount of energy on account of this imbalance been worked out? - (vi) Has there been any major case of load reduction due to low frequency, reduction of voltage or load shedding in any particular area?
+Has case wise analysis of such outages been made from time to time and remedial measures including adequate preventive maintenance adopted?
+If so, with what result?

+(iii) How much of the power generated and sent out in the system has been sold or has ultimately reached the consumers?

+(iv) What has been the extent of transmission and distribution losses?

+(v) Has there been any case of imbalance between the generation capacity and distribution capacity in any area?
+Has the loss of estimated amount of energy on account of this imbalance been worked out?

+(vi) Has there been any major case of load reduction due to low frequency, reduction of voltage or load shedding in any particular area?
 Was it due to imbalance in the transmission system i.e whether it could be met by dispatch of load from other generating plants to this area?
 What is the estimated amount of potential additional demand in the area where load shedding was resorted to?
-Who are the major class of consumer (e.g industrial, domestic etc) who suffered most?
-Has any scheme been undertaken or contemplated to augment the generating capacity or to remove the imbalance in distribution system to meet their demand? - (vii) What has been the cost of fuel?
+Who are the major class of consumer (e.g industrial, domestic etc.), who suffered most?
+Has any scheme been undertaken or contemplated to augment the generating capacity or to remove the imbalance in distribution system to meet their demand?

+(vii) What has been the cost of fuel?
 Was there any scope for economy in this direction?
-What is the result of analysis of usage and price variance? - (viii) What has been the thermal efficiency of generation? - (ix) What has been the maximum demand on the system? - (x) What has been the load factor? - (xi) What has been the reasons for the low load factor?
+What is the result of analysis of usage and price variance?

+(viii) What has been the thermal efficiency of generation?

+- (ix) What has been the maximum demand on the system? - (x) What has been the load factor?

+(xi) What has been the reason for the low load factor?
 Is it due to absence of load?
 If so what are the reasons for the absence of load?
 Was it on account of positioning of capacity to meet maximum demand at certain points of time in respect of certain consumers and absence of sustained demand for the rest of the period?
-If so, has there been any study of sub period load at different hours of the day including the pattern of demand and the consumers contribution to such demand?
+If so, has there been any study of sub period load at different hours of the day including the pattern of demand and the consumer's contribution to such demand?
 Who contributed to the peak load?
 What was the total revenue collected from them?
 How much was for the positioning the maximum demand?
 How the additional expenditure for positioning facility for meeting the maximum demand of these consumers compares with the total revenue earned from such consumers?

-Note: No objection need to be raised on this point without prior approval of this office.
+Note : No objection need to be raised on this point without prior approval of this office.